jondoesntgit/homework-template/README.md

 # Jonathan Wheeler's LaTeX Homework Template

 This is a template that I use to do my homework writeups at Stanford University.
 It was forked off of [this template](https://gist.github.com/seldonPlan/3420170)
+Check out the compiled .pdf file.
+If you like it, and start using it, please leave a star on GitHub so that others can find this too!

 ## Installation